isomerpages/moe-jurongpri/_programme/Department Programmes/Physical Health and Education.md

 ![](/images/P5%20Camp.gif)

-The P5 Adventure Camp this year was held at Jalan Bahtera Outdoor Adventure Learning Centre (JBOALC) from 19 Sep to 21 Sep 2022.
+The P5 Adventure Camp was held at Jalan Bahtera Outdoor Adventure Learning Centre (JBOALC) from 19 Sep to 21 Sep 2022.

 It has been two years since we have had a camp, therefore this year’s camp was a special one.
 It was smiles all around as we embarked on the outdoor learning journey.